truenas/middleware/docs/developer/frontend/flux.rst

 In the above screenshot, the Users view is open.
 Following the diagram at the top of this guide, the Users view receives new information from the Users Flux Store.
-The Users view does not modify the Flux store, and has no opinions of its contents.
+The view does not modify the Flux store, and has no opinions of its contents.
 When a React View is first initialized, it will often subscribe to an empty Flux store, and display nothing.
 In a few moments, when the Flux store is updated with the relevant data,